letmaik/lensfunpy/README.rst

     echo "/usr/local/lib" | sudo tee /etc/ld.so.conf.d/99local.conf
     sudo ldconfig

-The lensfun library is installed in /usr/local/lib and apparently this folder is not searched for libraries by default in some Linux distributions.
+The lensfun library is installed in /usr/local/lib when compiled from source, and apparently this folder is not searched for libraries by default in some Linux distributions.